Tramways in Exeter: Horse services

 The system had three main routes radiating from just outside the East gate of the city.
 The first trams in 1882, ran from the Bude Hotel in London Inn Square to a stop on Heavitree Road near St Luke's College and was extended to Livery Dole in May 1893.
-Two additional routes were introduced in 1893: one ran along New North Road, and then down St David's Hill to the Railway station; th third route went to the end of Mount Pleasant Road via Sidwell Street and Blackboy Road.
+Two additional routes were introduced in 1893: one ran along New North Road, and then down St David's Hill to the Railway station; the third route went to the end of Mount Pleasant Road via Sidwell Street and Blackboy Road.
 However, a plan to run trams along Queen Street and High Street then on to Barnfield was prevented by the opposition of shop owners on these streets and also by residents.
 A planned branch along Queen Street as far the Royal Albert Memorial Museum was never built.
 The depot was in a shed off New North Road.

-The company also ran connecting horse-bus services which went to Alphington and Kennford, Pinhoe and Broadclyst, Topsham and to the end of Union Road.
+The company also ran connecting horse-drawn omnibus services which went to Alphington and Kennford, Pinhoe and Broadclyst, Topsham and to the end of Union Road.

 There was a flat fare of 1d for a single journey, and 3d for a through journey which via London Inn Square.